LIT-Protocol/dcap-qvl-ts/README.md

 ## Overview

 This library implements quote verification logic for DCAP (Data Center Attestation Primitives) in pure JavaScript/TypeScript.
-It is inspired by and ports the functionality of the original Rust crate, supporting SGX and TDX quotes.
+It is a direct port of the original Rust crate, supporting SGX and TDX quotes.

 ## Features